sunpy/sunpy/docs/code_ref/coordinates/rotatedsunframe.rst

 Normally, coordinates refer to a point in inertial space (relative to the barycenter of the solar system).
 Transforming to a different observation time does not move the point itself, but if the coordinate frame origin and/or axis change with time, the coordinate representation is updated to account for this change.
-In solar physics an example of a frame that changes with time is the heliographic Stonyhurst (HGS) frame.
-Its origin moves with the center of the Sun, and its x-axis to follow the Sun-Earth line.
+In solar physics an example of a frame that changes with time is the `~sunpy.coordinates.frames.HeliographicStonyhurst` (HGS) frame.
+Its origin moves with the center of the Sun, and its orientation rotates such that the longitude component of Earth is zero at any given time.
 A coordinate in a HGS frame of reference transformed to a HGS frame defined a day later will have a different longitude::

-  >>> from astropy.coordinates import ICRS, SkyCoord
+  >>> from astropy.coordinates import SkyCoord
   >>> import astropy.units as u
   >>> from sunpy.coordinates import HeliographicStonyhurst